 #3- Because We Got One

-is not the Catechism of the Catholic Church.
+The YOUCAT is not the Catechism of the Catholic Church.
 It’s aredacted, representation of the teachings of the Church (CCC) in a format conducive to our image driven, too-little-time-for-much culture.
 Some religions don’t know what they believe.
 Some pretend they don’t believe anything.
-As Catholics, our Church viagra online is led by the Holy Spirit to infallibly proclaim the Truth (Magisterium).
+As Catholics, our Church is led by the Holy Spirit to infallibly proclaim the Truth (Magisterium).
 As such, we–as church–are people who believe.

 Using the YOUCAT makes a lot of sense.
 If you had a debit card with a million dollars in an account, you would use it.
 YOUCAT=Ditto.